 - Just over 1 out of every 5 documents that are printed are never used as intended.

 - Printing costs equate to roughly 3% of an office’s annual budget.

 - 15% of all print jobs are never retrieved from the printer

 Don’t let printing costs get out of hand in your office.
 There are steps you can take to ensure that you aren’t throwing money away on unnecessary printing.
-Here’s a few ideas:
+Here are a few ideas:

 Utilize Print Preview: